Peru face World Cup test without drug-banned national hero

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)That Peru is in touching distance of World Cup qualification for the first time in nearly 40 years has a lot to do with fingertips.
+(CNN)That Peru are in touching distance of World Cup qualification for the first time in 35 years has a lot to do with fingertips.

 Those fingertips belonged to Colombia goalkeeper David Ospina, who touched Paolo Guerrero's indirect free kick into the net and, in doing so, handed Peru a 1-1 draw last month.